What is Penn’s federal Tax ID number?

 Your gift must be received by June 30th to count towards the current year.

-Penn has developed a number of donor recognition programs, publications, and societies.
+Penn has a number of donor recognition programs and societies.
 Naming opportunities for facilities, academic programs, faculty positions, and student scholarships are available at a variety of giving levels.
-University-wide donors are recognized in the annual publication People Supporting Penn.
-Many schools and centers have their own publications and giving societies, as do Gift Planning, The Penn Fund, and other specialized programs.
+Occasionally, we may announce large gifts or write about their impact in stories on this website, which may also be disseminated by social media or email to other alumni, parents or donors.
+Penn will not publish a University-wide list of all donors to The Power of Penn Campaign, but many schools and centers have their own donor recognition publications and giving societies, as do Gift Planning, The Penn Fund, and other specialized programs.

 You should specifically designate your gift as “anonymous” if you do not wish your name to appear in donor reports.